 At June 30, 2022, total fund balance in the General Fund was \$19,088,749, which is an increase of \$7,910,728, from the prior year.
 This increase was largely driven by an increase in total revenues of 58%, \$21,112,378, offset by increases in transfers to other funds and increases in total expenditures.
 The largest increases in revenues room tax license revenues and facilities revenues, which are primarily the result of previous restrictions related to the impact of the COVID-19 pandemic being lifted.
 For the year ended June 30, 2022, total expenditures in the general fund were \$33,180,591, which is an increase of \$9,784,492 from the prior year.
 The majority of the increase in expenses were related to facilities operating expenses and convention and tourism promotion expenses.
-Increases in facilities operating expenses, driven by higher amounts of activity (such as meetings, conventions, and events) than the prior year.
+Increases in facilities operating expenses were noted areas including staffing, professional services expenses, and other expenses, driven by higher amounts of activity (such as meetings, conventions, and events) than the prior year.
 Increases in convention and tourism promotion expenses were driven by increased services and supplies expenses in the marketing and sales departments.
 A total of \$8,547,124 of the ending General Fund balance has been assigned towards expenditures in the fiscal year 2023 budget.